 Though, DreamHost does offer an alternative WordPress hosting solution at a much better rate.

 Managed WordPress (also known as DreamPress) is a worthier WordPress hosting solution.
 As indicated in the title, DreamHost manages all the operational aspects of your website, so you don’t have to worry about fixing any technical issues.

 Like most of DreamHost’s plans, prices vary depending on how many sites you’re looking to host, the amount of storage you wish to use and the amount of traffic your website(s) will receive.
 The higher the price, the more security features DreamHost provides, so your site(s) will be protected from all angles, giving you further peace of mind.

-At less than $20 a month, DreamHost’s ‘Basic’ plan offers extra protection, speed and stability through their cloud platform, resource scaling, SSD storage, basic backups and Jetpack freebie; a premium WordPress security software which covers hacks and data loss.
-Full details of DreamHost’s Managed WordPress price plans are as follows:
+At less than $20 a month, DreamHost’s ‘Basic’ plan offers extra protection, speed and stability through their cloud platform, resource scaling, SSD storage, basic backups and a Jetpack freebie; a premium WordPress security software which covers hacks and data loss.
+The full details of DreamHost’s Managed WordPress price plans are as follows: